 The J. I pictured in my mind was not the J. standing in front of me.

-After the initial shock dissipated, Catalina and I were walked to the car where N. and J. proceeded to sit in the front while she and I sat in the backseat ( we opened our own doors).
+After the initial shock had dissipated, Catalina and I were walked to the car where N. and J. proceeded to sit in the front while she and I sat in the backseat ( we opened our own doors).
 Before driving to the movie theater N. and J. handed us a huge CD album filled with music that neither Catalina nor I liked.

-Following the move we naturally went out to eat.
+Following the move, we naturally went out to eat.
 Instead of asking us where or what we wanted to eat N. drove us to a fast food joint.
-At this point of the date I was pretty disappointed because J. was was paying more attention to my friend than to me.We ate the food back at Catalina's house.
+At this point of the date, I was pretty disappointed because J. was paying more attention to my friend than to me.We ate the food back at Catalina's house.
 After the dinner part of the date was over there was nothing more to do than to say our good byes.
 That in itself ended up being the most awkward part of the date.
-Instead of a quick hug both N. and J. extended their hands and gave us a handshake.
+Instead of a quick hug, both N. and J. extended their hands and gave us a handshake.
 Till this day I cannot wrap my head around that last aspect of the date.

 |Undie Run St. Petersburg 2015|

-The icing on the cake came a few days later when my friend Catalina informed me that J. had began calling her wanting to go out on a date with her.
+The icing on the cake came a few days later when my friend Catalina informed me that J. had begun calling her wanting to go out on a date with her.
 My friend being loyal ignored him.
 This story does have a happy ending, Catalina and N. ended up dating for a few years.

 As for me, I never spoke to J.